Gugu9911/Online-Shopping-Mall---API/README.md

-# ER diagram
+# Online Shopping Mall - Backend API

+This repository contains the backend code for the Online Shopping Mall - GroceryHub, an e-commerce platform.
+The backend is built with Express and provides RESTful APIs as per the provided Entity-Relationship Diagram (ERD).

 ![ER Diagram](readmePic/ER%20diagram.png)

-# Backend Assignment - API

-This is the README for an Express backend assignment that requires you to implement the REST APIs for an E-commerce based on the Entity-Relationship Diagram (ERD) assignment.
-The ERD assignment should outline the data model, including the relationships and attributes of entities within the system.
-You are tasked with designing and documenting the REST APIs according to the ERD specifications.

-## Introduction

-This Express backend assignment involves building a RESTful API for an E-commerce.
-You are provided with an Entity-Relationship Diagram (ERD) assignment that outlines the data model, including the relationships and attributes of entities such as products, users, orders and admin roles.

-## Entity CRUD Operations

-`Before` implementing JWT authentication, `you are required to create the basic CRUD` (Create, Read, Update, Delete) operations for the entities based on the specifications provided in the ERD assignment.
-This section focuses on designing and implementing the core functionality to manage and interact with the specified entities.

-## Authentication

-For security, this API should implement user authentication using JSON Web Tokens (JWT).
-Each user should have a unique username and password OR broker authentication.
-Certain admin endpoints may require special privileges for access.

-## Minimum requirements

-The minimum requirements of the project.

-1. Products

-- Attributes: ID, name, description, categories, variants/ sizes
-- Get list of all products with/without pagination
-- Get list of products, filtering (search) by: name, categories, variant
-- Get a product by ID

-2. Users

-- Attributes: ID, first name, last name, email
-- Sign up a new user (username, password, first name, last name, email)
-- Sign in user with username/password
-- Update user profile (first name, last name, email)
-- Forget password request
-- Change password (username, old password, new password)

-3. Admin
-   Special users with certain privileges

-- Add a new product, update info of a product, remove a product
-- Ban a user, unban a user

-## Response Format

-All API responses should be provided in JSON format.
-A typical response should include a `status`, `data`, and an optional `message` field.
-The `status` field should indicate the success or failure of the request.

-## Error Handling

-The API should include comprehensive error handling with clear and informative error messages.
-Errors should be accompanied by appropriate HTTP status codes.
+## Overview

+The backend services are designed to support the operations of an e-commerce platform, including user management, product listings, and administrative functions.
+The API follows REST principles and supports CRUD operations on various entities as outlined by the ERD.

+### Live Website

+Access the live application here: [Online Shopping Mall](https://online-shopping-mall.vercel.app/)

+### Frontend Repository

+View the frontend repository on GitHub: [Online Shopping Mall - Frontend](https://github.com/Gugu9911/Online-Shopping-Mall---Frontend)

+## Features

+### Entity CRUD Operations

+Before integrating JWT authentication, it can establish basic CRUD operations for entities such as products, users, and orders based on the ERD.
+This includes:

+- Creating, reading, updating, and deleting products, users, and orders.
+- Admin functionalities to manage users and products.

+### Authentication

+Implement secure authentication using JSON Web Tokens (JWT) to manage user sessions and secure API access.
+This includes:

+- User registration and login.
+- Password recovery and update mechanisms.
+- Admin authentication for restricted endpoints.

+### API Features:

+#### Products

+- Attributes: ID, name, description, categories, variants/sizes.
+- Fetch all products, optionally with pagination.
+- Search products by name, category, or variant.
+- Retrieve a specific product by ID.

+#### Users

+- Attributes: ID, first name, last name, email.
+- Register a new user.
+- User login with username and password.
+- Update user profile details.
+- Password recovery and reset functionalities.

+#### Admin

+- Enhanced privileges to add, update, or delete products.
+- Ability to ban or unban users.

+## Response and Error Handling

+All responses are in JSON format, including a `status`, `data`, and `message` (optional).
+Comprehensive error handling is implemented to provide clear feedback and appropriate HTTP status codes for different errors.

 ## Testing

-Developers should conduct unit tests and integration tests to ensure the reliability and correctness of the API.
-Instructions for running the tests should be provided in the project's documentation.
+Unit tests for Services had be conducted to ensure API reliability and correctness.
+Instructions for running tests should be detailed in the project documentation.

 ## Deployment

-The API should be deployed before the **`DEADLINE`**
+The API is deployed at: [Deploy with Render](https://online-shopping-mall-api.onrender.com)